mohammad-ahsan/django-adminrestrict/README.rst

 Using ``django-adminrestrict`` is extremely simple.
 Once you install the application and the middleware, all you need to do is update the allowed IP addresses `AllowedIP` section of the admin pages.

+And for custom 403 template, put the `403.html` page in project root templates directory.

 Adding allowed IP addresses
 ---------------------------